 - Election of two persons to approve the minutes of the meeting.

 - Determination of whether the meeting has been duly convened.

 - Reports from the managing director and the chairman of the board.

-- Presentation of the annual report and the auditor’s report as well as consolidated annual accounts and the auditor’s report for the group.
+- Presentation of the annual report and the auditor’s report as well as the consolidated annual accounts and the auditor’s report for the group.

 - Resolution on approval of the profit and loss account and balance sheet as well as the consolidated profit and loss account and consolidated balance sheet.